ElWanderer/kOS_scripts/documentation/lib_launch_common_readme.md

 The altitude at which any fairings will be deployed.

-The default value is 60% of the atmosphere height (`42`km on Kerbin).
+The default value is 75% of the atmosphere height (`52.5`km on Kerbin).

+Note - until recently this was 60% (`42`km), but it was raised to account for higher drag in the upper atmosphere in KSP v1.2.

 Unlike most of the global variables in this library, this value could be changed by modifying the script if so desired.